Jake1Egelberg/PCRAssist/README.md

 # PCRAssist
 Automatically calculate PCR volumes

-INSTALLATION
+**INSTALLATION**
-1) Download PCRAssist-main and extract to your harddrive (C:/)
+_1) Download PCRAssist-main and extract to your harddrive (C:/)_

-2) Open INSTALL_R.bat to automatically install the R-4.2.1 setup.exe (if this does not work, you may need to open the .bat file in a text editor and update the R version it is set to install)
+_2) Open INSTALL_R.bat to automatically install the R-4.2.1 setup.exe_ (if this does not work, you may need to open the .bat file in a text editor and update the R version it is set to install)

-3) Install R-4.2.1 to the PCRAssist-main folder
+_3) Install R-4.2.1 to the PCRAssist-main folder_

-3) Run PCRAssist.bat, the initial launch may take a few seconds as necessary packages install.
+_4) Run PCRAssist.bat, the initial launch may take a few seconds as necessary packages install._